RBrooksDK/MSE1/04_Boolean_Algebra/04_Exercises.md

 Let $C$ be 1 if your car is faster than the police car, 0 if not.

-a.
 Create a function $F$ that returns 1 if you get a speeding ticket, 0 if you do not.
 <details>
 <br>
 <summary> </summary>